![]() |

 - À force de taper sur le clou, on finit par l’enfoncer.
 (Québec) – Persistence pays off.

-* In other languages
+* In a few other languages

 - Spanish: Bien está lo que bien acaba.